rxg/biers/README.md

 This repo contains the output of my efforts to learn Bayesian data analysis as presented in the splendid texbook "Statistical Rethinking" by Richard McElreath <http://xcelab.net/rm/statistical-rethinking/>.
-In my opinion, this book is a fantastic introduction to statistical data analysis.
+In my opinion, this book (combined with Richard's YouTube lecture videos) is a fantastic introduction to statistical data analysis.
 It blends history and philosophy of science with technical matter, in order to train empirical scientists in the techniques, strengths, weaknesses, and risks of statistical modeling.

 The textbook teaches students how to use the R programming language to